FreeBSDTaiwan/portscamp/README.md

 #### Schedule

 There should be at the beginning some introduction talk about what are ports and how to prepare them, how to make a shar and how to submit them, then how to update a port with a diff file.
 Then a list of possible candidates for porting could be presented to the audience, sorted by categories and difficulties level.
+This introduction is at the discretion of the presenter.

 Then everybody can try to create or update ports of their choice, all together in a close proximity with other people following the same path and not far from people that know the path very well.